Ph.D. in Rehabilitation and Communication Science

 - Participated in several professional multidisciplinary experiences such as interdisciplinary and interprofessional: didactic coursework, colloquium seminars, mentoring, research, and clinical service provision.

-- Demonstrated proficiency in face-to-face and online teaching (remove content in parentheses) as well as the ability to use innovative pedagogical strategies to enhance student learning outcomes.
+- Demonstrated proficiency in face-to-face and online teaching as well as the ability to use innovative pedagogical strategies to enhance student learning outcomes.

 - Demonstrated the ability to plan, initiate, conduct, analyze, and disseminate quality research within their discipline.